Information for Prospective Students

 Academic Year Program

 During the academic year, students will receive grants that cover the work-study portions of their financial aid packages.
 During the time that would otherwise be dedicated to employment, CAAP Scholars attend study sessions, on-campus workshops, and additional experiential opportunities to augment their college experience.

 CAAP Scholars are subject to course-load limits (four classes if not taking a lab science, three if taking a lab science) during the autumn quarter of their first academic year.
 They are also required to meet with program staff and complete a series of tasks outlined in our yearly CAAP Portfolio.
-You can see last year's example HERE.
+You can see an example HERE.

 Visiting campus soon?
 Please let us know if you would like to meet with a CAAP staff member while you are in town.